kaievns/the-log/posts/lead/engineering-career.md

 Well, I hope this added some value.
 I'm reluctant to use the word "clarity" here, because org structures are exceptionally messy topic; especially when politics and egos start to get involved.
 But, I hope I have managed to explain the underlying principles a little bit.

 There is a simpler way to look at this picture and that is called the "scope of responsibilities".
 All you need to do is to decide for yourself what is it you want to be responsible for.
-Is that people, technology, processes, maybe both?
+Is that people, technology, processes, maybe all three?
 That will dictate the roles you're looking for, and types of organisations you want to work for.

 Generally speaking though, there is just one rule.
 If you want to grow your career, make sure your scope of responsibilities keeps expanding.
 In the end of the day that what defines **seniority**, how much complexity you can be trusted to handle.
 And the only thing that matters in answering this question is your past experience.
 So, always ask for more responsibilities and deliver.